reactjs/react.dev/beta/src/pages/learn/choosing-the-state-structure.md

 </DeepDive>

 ## Avoid duplication in state

-This menu list component lets you choose a single dish out of several:
+This menu list component lets you choose a single travel snack out of several:

 <Sandpack>